 6 – Vehicle donation program: Donate your used vehicle or boat, get a tax deduction, and help SNYP.
 Click here for details.

 Spay/Neuter Your Pet (SNYP) is a 501(c)(3) organization (tax ID number 91-1804542).

 Where your donations go

-SNYP also seeks funding to create a breed-specific incentive program targeted to help reduce Pit Bull overpopulation.
+SNYP is also seeking funding to create a breed-specific incentive program targeted to help reduce Pit Bull overpopulation.